 I recently created this particular backdrop for a unicorn Birthday party.
 My favourite thing about this project was that I threw it all together and made a couple of mistakes (I prefer to think of them as creative redirections).
 Despite this, it still wasn't a headache, it was so easy and turned out really well.
 My other favourite thing about it is that it's pink with some shine, of course.

 Check out the video below or keep scrolling for images and full instructions.
-I do not receive a commission from any of the links provided within this article – they’re just here for your convenience!

 The number of streamers and length of dowel you require will depend on how long you need your backdrop to be.
 I set up the buffet up on my sideboard, making the backdrop about 1.5 metres (4.92 ft).